mocaspike150/mocaspike150.github.io/nyc-marathon/2019-tcs-new-york-city-marathon.md

   - Cheering stations targeted to push you through the 26.2 mile journey
   - One-Year Individual MOCA Membership ($60 value) *
   - Signature MOCA Spike 150 racing top *
-  - Priority invitation to pre-race dinner before Marathan *
+  - Priority invitation to pre-race dinner before marathan *

 *Need to raise at least $500 to receive